abhianand1/bdt/prg2/ReadMe.md

-# BigData
-# Hadoop MapReduce Record Count
+# Hadoop MapReduce Using Temperature Dataset

-This repository demonstrates how to compile and run a Hadoop MapReduce job to count records in a CSV file.
+This repository demonstrates how to compile and run a Hadoop MapReduce job to find the maximum temperature by year from a CSV file.

 ## Prerequisites